foxssake/netfox/docs/netfox/guides/network-rollback.md

 each node that is recorded.

-*Input redundancy* This is the number of previous input ticks to send along with the current.
+*Input redundancy* This is the number of previous input ticks to send along with the current tick.
 We send data unreliably over UDP for speed.
 In the event a packet is lost or arrives out of order we add some redundancy.
+You can calculate your target reliability % packet success chance by using the formula `1 - (1 - packet_success_rate) ^ input_redundancy`.

 *Display offset* specifies the age of the tick to display.
 By displaying an older state instead of the latest one, games can mask adjustments if a state